 As a general rule of thumb, potash salts have a much higher potassium content than the clay minerals, and no thorium content, since thorium is insoluble and can be considered as an indicator of detrital origin.
 So in front of intervals entraining potassium evaporites, the Th curve will be flat and near zero, while the K curve will show a high percentage of potassium and a shape generally very similar to that of the total gamma-ray, at least if at the same time the uranium curve is flat and near-zero (likely indicating little or no organic material in the rock).
 In contrast, opposite intervals composed of the dominant evaporite salts halite or anhydrite, the gamma output shows very low readings (Figure 4).

 Once an initial tie-back to core-determined assay values is done in a potash interval, it is sometimes possible to estimate the percentage of K2O from the gamma response (Figure 5).
 As a general "rule of thumb," Edwards et al. (1967) showed that for a 6.25-inch, liquid-filled hole, there was a correlation of 12.6 API units per 1% K2O.
-However, a strong tie from gamma reading to ore grade is very much dependant on ore bed thickness and mineralogical consistency in the potash unit.
-In many cases where mineralogy varies, the tie back is not as reliable (Nelson, 2007; Hill 2015).
+However, a strong tie from gamma reading to ore grade depends on ore bed thickness and mineralogical consistency in the potash unit.
+In many cases where mineralogy varies, the tie-back is not as reliable (Nelson, 2007; Hill 2015).

 Elevated gamma values at the exploration stage are a useful screening tool or a pointer to the occurrence and distribution of potential potash zones in a basin.
 But the use of gamma logs as reliable ore quality indicator requires ongoing quantification and ongoing comparison to rock/ore sampling of mineralogical variation, as well as quantification of thin-bed effects in the potential ore zone.

-Figure 6 lists K2O and K percentages for a variety of pure thick intervals of a variety of potash and non-potash salts plotted against density, neutron and sonic log values.
+Figure 6 lists K2O and K percentages for various pure thick intervals of a variety of potash and non-potash salts plotted against density, neutron and sonic log values.

 5. Conversion chart for approximate K2O calculations using a total GR log run through an interval of potash salts (Schlumberger).
 The chart shows a worked example: 150 API in a 7-inch borehole with 10 lb/gallon diesel fuel-based drilling mud is the equivalent of ≈ 12% K2O.
 This chart follows the approximating rule of thumb mentioned in the text, so that each increase of 15 API units is equivalent to an increase in ore grade of around 1% K2O.